The TL;DR

 Traditional integration approaches require:

-- Individual API authentication for each service
+- Separate API authentication for each service

-- Custom error handling for each tool
+- Custom error handling for every tool

-- Ongoing maintenance when APIs change
+- Continuous updates when APIs change

-- Rate limit management across different services
+- Rate limit handling across multiple services

 Step-by-Step: How to Connect MCP360 with Agent Builder